Ethical Issues for

 Introduction

-Ethical principles permeate health care.
+thical principles permeate health care.
 The admonition to "do no harm" is an ethical statement, as is the idea that a patient's welfare must come before the financial interests of the treatment provider.
 Ethical concerns also are central to debate regarding the overall allocation of health care resources.
 For example, is the Oregon Medicaid plan, which explicitly rations health care, a "just" approach?
-If resources are limited, should our allocation policies favor individuals with illnesses that might be cured at the expense of individuals at the end of life?
+If resources are limited, should our allocation policies favor individuals with illnesses that might be cured at the expense of individuals at the end of life?Ethical issues also are at the core of behavioral health care.
+For example, two important issues are capacity and autonomy.
+Individuals are presumed to be able to make decisions regarding health care; however, that right is limited to those with the capacity to make an informed choice.

 In the past, the ethical issues most affecting behavioral health care practitioners were those involving the exploitation of clients--for example, sexual or financial exploitation.
 In addition, the fee-for-service system may have created financial incentives to "overtreat" individuals.
 As a result, ethical and legal principles typically were concerned with protecting patients from decisions motivated by clinicians' self-interest.
 Examples include Federal and State laws prohibiting physicians from referring patients to laboratories in which the physician has a significant financial interest.